 Pros and cons of money market accounts and savings accounts

 Let's weigh the pros and cons of money market vs savings accounts so you can easily see the differences between the two.

-Let's start with the benefits of a money market deposit account — and reasons this account might not be the right fit — to help you weigh your options.
+Let's start with the benefits of a money market deposit account — and reasons this account might not be the right fit — to help you weigh your opportunities.

-FDIC and NCUA insured: As mentioned, by law, you can get FDIC insurance up to the maximum amount for money market accounts.
+FDIC insured: As mentioned, you can get FDIC insurance up to the maximum amount allowed by law for money market accounts.

 Interest rates: You may earn higher returns with a money market account, though it depends on the financial institution's interest rate.

 Additional perks: If you already have an account at a particular financial institution, you may have access to advantages such as fee waivers, account-to-account transfers and more.

 Easier access: Money market accounts allow you to access your money easier through debit cards and checks.

 Minimum balance requirements: Some banks require you to maintain a minimum balance to avoid a monthly fee.
 Your interest rate or other perks may even decrease if you don't adhere to the monthly minimum balance requirements.
 Ally Bank doesn’t have minimum balance requirements for money market accounts.